virxkane/freetype_textdraw/README.md

 # freetype_textdraw demo program
-freetype_textdraw is demo program developed to learch how to use library Freetype to draw any text.
+freetype_textdraw is demo program developed to learn how to use library Freetype to draw any text.

 ## Features
 Draw some text with customizations: